openshift/enhancements/enhancements/ingress/request-timeout-configuration.md

 documentation](https://github.com/haproxy/haproxy/blob/v2.2.0/doc/configuration.txt)
 will be enforced when the ingresscontroller config is admitted using the regular expression `[0-9]+(?:[um]?s|[mhd])?`.
-The regular expression should accept strings containing one or more digits, optionally followed by one of the following time units:
+The regular expression should accept strings containing one or more digits, followed by one of the following time units:
 - us
 - ms
 - s